 - Efficiency of information systems

-- Increasing number of IT Systems &Computer Equipment
+- Increasing number of IT Systems and Computer Equipment

 - Emission of hazardous substances to the environment